-Mandatory classification at time of disposition, if repeat offender

-Under the act, the court that adjudicates a child a delinquent child is required to issue as part of the dispositional order an order that classifies the child a juvenile offender registrant and specifies that the child has a duty to comply with the SORN Law's requirements if all of the following apply: (1) the act for which the child is adjudicated a delinquent child is a sexually oriented offense or a childvictim oriented offense committed on or after January 1, 2002, (2) the child was 14, 15, 16, or 17 at the time of committing the offense, (3) the court has determined that the child previously was adjudicated a delinquent child for committing any sexually oriented offense or child-victim oriented offense, regardless of when the prior offense was committed and regardless of the child's age at the time of committing the offense, and (4) the court is not required to classify the child as both a juvenile offender registrant and a public registryqualified juvenile offender registrant.
+Mandatory classification at time of disposition, if repeat offender.
+Under the bill, the court that adjudicates a child a delinquent child is required to issue as part of the dispositional order an order that classifies the child a juvenile offender registrant and specifies that the child has a duty to comply with the SORN Law's requirements if all of the following apply: (1) the act for which the child is adjudicated a delinquent child is a sexually oriented offense or a child-victim oriented offense, regardless of when it was committed, (2) the child was 14, 15, 16, or 17 at the time of committing the offense, (3) the court has determined that the child previously was adjudicated a delinquent child for committing any sexually oriented offense or child-victim oriented offense, regardless of when the prior offense was committed and regardless of the child's age at the time of committing the offense, and (4) the court is not required to classify the child as both a juvenile offender registrant and a public registry-qualified juvenile offender registrant under the bill.

 An order required under the provision described in the preceding paragraph must be issued when the judge makes the order of disposition for the delinquent child.
-Prior to issuing the order, the court generally must conduct a hearing under the act's provisions described below in "Juvenile court determination of tier classification of a juvenile offender registrant" to determine whether the child is a tier I, II, or III sex offender/child-victim offender.
+Prior to issuing the order, the court generally must conduct a hearing under the bill's provisions described below in "Juvenile court determination of tier classification of a juvenile offender registrant" to determine whether the child is a tier I sex offender/child-victim offender, a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender.
 If the court determines that the delinquent child to whom the order applies is a tier III sex offender/childvictim offender and the child is not a public registry-qualified juvenile offender registrant, the judge may impose a requirement subjecting the child to the SORN Law's victim and community notification provisions.
-When a judge issues an order under the provision, the judge must do all of following: (1) include in the order a statement that, upon completion of the disposition of the delinquent child that was made for the sexually oriented offense or child-victim oriented offense upon which the order is based, a hearing will be conducted, and the order is subject to termination or modification pursuant to the provisions described below, (2) provide to the delinquent child and to the child's parent, guardian, or custodian a notice of the child's duties under the SORN Law, and provide as part of the notice a copy of the order, (3) include the order in the delinquent child's dispositional order and specify in the dispositional order that the juvenile offender registrant classification was made pursuant to this provision, (4) if the court determines that the delinquent child to whom the order applies is a tier III sex offender/child-victim offender, if the child is not a public registry-qualified juvenile offender registrant, and if the judge imposes a requirement subjecting the child to the SORN Law's victim and community notification provisions, include the requirement in the order, and (5) include in the order its determination as to whether the child is a tier I. II. or III sex offender/child-victim offender.
+When a judge issues an order under the provision, the judge must do all of following: (1) include in the order a statement that, upon completion of the disposition of the delinquent child that was made for the sexually oriented offense or child-victim oriented offense upon which the order is based, a hearing will be conducted, and the order is subject to termination modification or pursuant to the provisions described below, (2) provide to the delinquent child and to the child's parent, guardian, or custodian a notice to the delinquent child of the child's duties under the SORN Law, and provide as part of the notice a copy of the order, (3) include the order in the delinquent child's dispositional order and specify in the dispositional order that the juvenile offender registrant classification was made pursuant to this provision, (4) if the court determines that the delinquent child to whom the order applies is a tier III sex offender/child-victim offender, if the child is not a public registry-qualified juve nile offender registrant, and if the judge imposes a requirement subjecting the child to the SORN Law's victim and community notification provisions, include the requirement in the order, and (5) include in the order its determination made at the hearing under the provisions described below in "Juvenile court determination of tier classification of a juvenile offender registrant" its determination as to whether the child is a tier I sex offender/child-victim offender. a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender.